More teachers are taking advantage of summer online courses for teachers to better prepare for the coming year.

 ➢ Analyze student data in order to plan instruction or design interventions

 ➢ Implement research-based classroom design in order to maximize student engagement in an instructional setting

-You may also be interested in our summer course showcase with examples of work product from teachers who have developed new courses for their schools over the summer or possibly a certification in technology integration for teachers and educators.
+You may also be interested in our summer course showcase with examples of work products from teachers who have developed new courses for their schools over the summer or possibly a certification in technology integration for teachers and educators.